RanaRizk/RNR/docs/README.txt

 This is Zend PHP Framework Project at ITI , done by 3 members It is a Fourm like fatakat
-Tools : Zend PHP Framework , html , javascript , Ajax , bootstrap .
+Tools : Zend PHP Framework , html , jquery, Ajax , bootstrap .

 Features